reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 ### Task 2: Explore the application

-In this task, you will be reviewing the starter files after creating a new console.
+In this task, you will be reviewing the starter files after creating a new consol and use Visual Studio Code to review the contents and purpose of the two application files.

 As noted above, the application currently consists of two files:

 * CaveDevice.csproj
 * Program.cs

-In this task, you will use Visual Studio Code to review the contents and purpose of the two application files.

 1. In the **EXPLORER** pane, to open the application project file, click on **CaveDevice.csproj**.